Irventu/php7/README.md

-# php7
+# PHP 7.x
-Repository for PHP7 resources
+This is a repository for the latest PHP resources.